eoinkelly/ember-runloop-handbook/README.md

 1. Autoruns are Embers way of not punishing you in production if you forget to open a runloop before you schedule callbacks on it.
-While this is useful in production, these are still errors and are revealed as such in testing mode to help you find and fix them.
+While this is useful in production, these are still issues you should fix and are revealed as such in testing mode to help you find and fix them.
 2. Some of Ember's test helpers are promises that wait for the run loop to empty before resolving.
 If your application has code that runs _outside_ a runloop, these will resolve too early and gives erroneous test failures which can be **very** difficult to find.
 Disabling autoruns help you identify these scenarios and helps both your testing and your application!

-### Summary

-You don't need to understand the runloop to get started making applicaitons with Ember you will eventually have to understand it.
-In exchange for this we get the following benefits:

-1. We can have a complex response to events in an efficient and coordinated way.
-The standard Javascript tooling for handling events works well but the complexity of coordinating a complex event response quickly gets out of hand in large apps.
-2. We can insert our own work into know points in this coordinated repsonse.

 # How do I use the runloop?